elliot-wilson/pickebooker/README.md

 First, you need to run `python3 extract_authentication_headers.py`.
 This script logs into your Lifetime account (using the username/password you supplied in the `.env` file) and saves your authentication headers to a local file.
 You'll need those headers to make requests to Lifetime's API.
 This script needs to be run shortly before you attempt to reserve a court.

 Next, run `python3 reserve.py` with arguments specifying which court you want to book and when.
 For example, you could run `python3 reserve.py --date 2025-05-06 --time 13:00 --court 3` if you want it to book court 3 at 1:00pm on May 6th.
-NOTE: This script will run immediately, so if you are trying to book a court on the day of the release, you'll need to press Enter at 9am Central.
+NOTE: This script will run immediately, so if you are trying to book a court on the day of the release, you'll need to press Enter at exactly 9am Central.

 The arguments are as follows:

-- `--date`: a YYYY-MM-DD date string like "2025-05-01".
-(You don't literally need ""s.)
+- `--date`: a YYYY-MM-DD date string like 2025-05-01 .
-- `--time`: an HH:MM 24-hour time string like "11:00"
+- `--time`: an HH:MM 24-hour time string like 11:00 .
 - `--court`: the court number. allowed values are 1, 2, or 3.
-3 is the default, so you do not _have_
+3 is the default, so you do not _have_ to supply this argument.
 - `--duration`: how long to reserve for. allowed values are 30, 60, or 90.
 90 is the default, so you do not _have_ to supply this argument.